-22. Signs of the inflow of contemplation and the 'night of the senses'
+12. Signs of Contemplation and the 'Night of the Senses'

 The difficulties that we encounter in the early stages of contemplative prayer might cause us to wonder if it really is contemplation that we are receiving from God.
 Could it be that we are caught up in distractions of our own making, because of some infidelity or carelessness?
 Are we losing our faith and our fervour?
 It is here, more than anywhere else, that we need the sure guidance of the recognised masters of the spiritual life.

-Edith Stein, in her book, The Science of the Cross, writes:
+Edith Stein The Science of the Cross

 'John of the Cross writes for contemplatives whom he wants to take by the hand at a definite point on their way: at the cross-roads where most of them are perplexed and know not what to do, because in the way they have so far pursued they are suddenly confronted by insuperable obstacles.

 On the other hand the new way that opens before them leads through impenetrable darkness - who would be brave enough to enter on it?
 The two roads in question are those of meditation and contemplation.

+[continued in next slide]

+Edith Stein The Science of the Cross (continued)

-So far the hour of meditation has been devoted to exercising the powers of the soul, perhaps according to the Ignatian method: we have used our senses, our imagination, memory, understanding and will.
+'So far the hour of meditation has been devoted to exercising the powers of the soul, perhaps according to the Ignatian method: we have used our senses, our imagination, memory, understanding and will.
 But now these refuse to work; all efforts are in vain.
 The spiritual exercises, until then a source of interior joy, now become a torment, unbearably arid and ineffective.

 On the other hand, there is no inclination either to take interest in worldly things.
-We would like best to be quite still without moving, letting all its powers rest.
+We would like best to be quite still without moving, letting all our powers rest.
 But this seems sloth and waste of time.
 This, roughly, is our state which God wants to introduce into the dark night' (page 24).

 John of the Cross offers three indications by which we can test our prayer to discern whether it is indeed our responding to the gift of contemplation that is causing the change, or whether what we are experiencing is the result of our infidelity.
-The first indication that we are, indeed, being drawn by God into contemplation, is that, no matter what we do, we can no longer meditate the way we used to.

 'The first sign is when we realise that we can no longer meditate or use our imagination to reason.
-There is no longer any pleasure in doing so, but only dryness' (Ascent II.13.2).
+There is no longer any pleasure in doing so, but only dryness.'

+(Ascent II.13.2)